BenSmithers/NuIsanceFit/README.md

  - New features should be easy to implement
  - Stability!
 Ill-configured parameters should be caught on launch, not after running for a while
  - Keep configuration separate from implementation.
 Users should only have to edit the configuration files, not the actual code.
+ - Snowstorm!
+We wanted a more snowstormy system to handle nuisance parameters, hence the name

 Ultimately this should be as easy to use as possible!